Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 **Range:** Ranged, 30 feet

-**Targets:** Multi-target
+**Targets:** None

-**Attack:** Prowess
+**Attack:** None

-**Duration:** Instant
+**Duration:** Until the end of your next turn

 </div>

-Vanishing into thin air, you appear a short distance away with a burst of air.
-Teleport up to 15 feet into an empty tile of your choice and make a Prowess attack against all other creatures within a 5 foot radius of that tile.
-If you hit, knock them prone.
+Vanishing into thin air, you appear moments later as your cloak of shadows fades.
+Teleport up to 15 feet into an empty tile of your choice.
+Impenetrable darkness fills a 5 foot radius around you and it becomes heavily shrouded until the end of your next turn.
+Multiple copies of this effect cause the radius affected to stack linearly, centered around the oldest cloud of darkness that it is touching.

-If you have at least 4 stacks of umbral exposure, you can only teleport up to 5 feet, but you have advantage on the attack made after you teleport.
+If you have at least 4 stacks of umbral exposure, you can only teleport up to 5 feet, but the area of darkness created increases to 10 feet.

 ### Shadow Tendrils